jjy0u/Floppy-Bird/README.md

 This was a _nology set project to make a JavaScript game of our choice and I went with Flappy Bird for a shot of nostalgia.
 Building flappy bird was almost as frustrating as playing the game but I got close enough to the original and I'll break down what I'd like to add in the future.
+Overall, I'm super proud of this project and I'm glad for I've learnt doing it.

 Planning
 --------